Acquiring the Works of The Masters; Then and Now.

 The display at the Onassis Center included more than 150 works from the Dark Ages.
 Most of the works came directly from museums in Greece, according to The Observer.
 This was the first chance that art lovers had to see many of these beautiful pieces.
 En-caustic icons of Christ sat next to finely worked ceramic altarpieces from pagan traditions.
 Members of Greek historical societies were on hand to explain the history behind the works.
 The exhibition showed that despite the challenges of the Dark Ages, many people managed to find inspiration and create beautiful works of art and from that time forward, there have always been the especially fortunate that may preserve these works of mastery through art collecting.

-To learn more about available prints and original art by Akiane Kramarik, a master Painter and future classic, Call Today: 1-888-308-8659
+To learn more about available prints and original art by child prodigy, poet and artist Akiane Kramarik, Call Today: 1-888-308-8659